roelfie/learning-python/README.md

 When you open the debug view in vscode for the first time, there are no launch configurations.
 Click the "create a launch.json file" link and choose "Python file (debug the currently active Python file)".
 A file `.vscode/launch.json` will be created:
 ```
 {
-    // Use IntelliSense to learn about possible attributes.
-    // Hover to view descriptions of existing attributes.
-    // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
     "version": "0.2.0",
     "configurations": [
         {